adap/flower/baselines/README.md

     ./dev/create-baseline.sh <your_baseline_name>
     ```
 3. Ensure you follow the step showing after running the script above.
 This will ensure that a Python project is properly constructed for your baseline.
-4. Then, go inside your basline directory and continue with the steps detailed in `EXTENDED_README.md` and `README.md`.
+4. Then, go inside your baseline directory and continue with the steps detailed in `EXTENDED_README.md` and `README.md`.